mrmlnc/vscode-less/README.md

 # vscode-less

-> Less intellisense for Variables and Mixins in all Less files.
+> Less IntelliSense (Variables and Mixins) for all files in the workspace.

 > **Disclaimer**
 >